-This amazing Coconut Layer Cake is a coconut hat trick - it's made with coconut milk, coconut oil, and coconut flour.
-And the frosting is a melt in your mouth fluffy ermine frosting make with coconut milk and the whole cake is covered with shredded coconut.
+This amazing Coconut Layer Cake is a coconut hat trick - it's made with coconut milk, coconut oil, and coconut flour, and the frosting is a melt-in-your-mouth fluffy ermine frosting made with coconut milk.
+The whole cake is then covered with sweetened shredded coconut.
 This cake is a coconut lover's dream.